videolan/x265/doc/reST/cli.rst

 	If "none" is specified, then all four of the thread pool features are implicitly disabled.

-	Multiple thread pools will be allocated for any NUMA node with more than 64 logical CPU cores.
-But any given thread pool will always use at most one NUMA node.

 	Frame encoders are distributed between the available thread pools, and the encoder will never generate more thread pools than